Last updated on May 12th, 2023 at 04:43 pm

 Effect on vegetation

-Due to the people staying in their homes, and No vehicle have been seen on the road.
-Due to this the pollution rate has been decreased and air, water has been purified, plants are growing better.
-If there is no interference of humans in nature, then there has come to a standstill and with this, the plants are getting full opportunity to grow.
-By this rate of carbon in the environment has reduced considerably.
-Closure of mills and factories has reduced the flow of garbage in the rivers.
+Due to the people staying in their homes, No vehicles have been seen on the road.
+Due to this, the pollution rate has been decreased and air and water have been purified, and plants are growing better.
+If there is no interference from humans in nature, then there has come to a standstill and with this, the plants are getting full opportunity to grow.
+This rate of carbon in the environment has been reduced considerably.
+The closure of mills and factories has reduced the flow of garbage in the rivers.
 And the rivers have become very clean.

 The pollution rate will increase and the effect will be on the climate.
 So, The question is whether the rich countries will be serious about climate change after the Corona crisis.
 Whether developing and poor countries will have enough strength to pressurize the emitting countries to take climate action.